nuejs/www/blog/rethinking-reactivity/index.md

 </form>
 ```

 The most notable thing is the `<script>` tag, which is now nested _inside_ the component.
-This is your ES6 class and a place for your instance variables and methods.
+This is the place for your ES6 class variables and methods.

-ES6 classes make your code look amazingly clean and understandable.
+ES6 classes make your code look amazingly compact and clean.
 You can add variables, methods, [getters][getters], [setters][setters], and `async` methods with the cute and short syntax.
 Here is a snippet from a [Todo MVC](/todomvc/) app written with Nue:

 ```
 <script>